RenatoMignella/Credential-Form-by-email/README.md

 # Credential Form by email

- A Form with JavaScript that sent the information thru Email
+ A Responsive Form with JavaScript that sent the information thru Email

 _________________________________________________